NippleOfAnApe/Dnipro-mirror-/diploma/draft.md

 "...Windows was not meant for the type of development necessary for video games.
 Microsoft Visual Studio was built for Visual Basic and C# mainly, not for C++, but the only viable C++ compiler and environment on Windows remains Visual C++."
 [7]

-Cargo cult programming and software development meta.
+Cargo cult programming (practice of applying a design pattern or coding style blindly without understanding the reasons behind that design principle) and software development meta.

 ### 2.4.
 Practical example